mhassans/hgcal-linkmapping/README.md

 Takes as input a choice of lpgbt bundles, and bins the trigger cell data event by event There are several plotting scripts that investigate the impact of truncation on the number of trigger cells.
 Run using the config file `config/fluctuation.yaml`

+## `plotbundles.py`

+Various plotting functions, mainly to plot the 24 R/Z histograms for each bundle, and take the ratio to the inclusive distribution over 24.
+Run using the config file `config/plotbundles.yaml`